MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 * * *
 <a name="endpoint"></a>

-## Azure service connection
+## Use a service connection

-All the built-in Azure tasks require an Azure service connection as an input.
-The Azure service connection stores the credentials to connect from Azure Pipelines or TFS to Azure.
+To deploy to Azure App Service, you'll need to use an Azure Resource Manager [service connection](../library/service-endpoints.md).
+The Azure service connection stores the credentials to connect from Azure Pipelines or Azure DevOps Server to Azure.

+Learn more about connect-to-azure[Azure Resource Manager service connections](../library/connect-to-azure.md).
+If your service connection is not working as expected, see [Troubleshooting service connections](../release/azure-rm-endpoint.md).

 #### [YAML](#tab/yaml/)
 ::: moniker range=">= azure-devops-2019"